FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_troubleshooting/_index.md

     "title": "Troubleshoot Advanced Routing",
     "linkTitle": "Troubleshoot Advanced Routing",
     "weight": "250"
-}This topic outlines the specific troubleshooting steps for <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> as well as some general troubleshooting approach recommendations.
+}This topic outlines the specific troubleshooting steps for {{< SecureTransport/advancedrouting  >}} as well as some general troubleshooting approach recommendations.

 The following troubleshooting procedures are provided: